muratkeremozcan/appsyncmasterclass-backend/README.md

 Try asking for the tweets field.
 There is no resolver associated with it, so AppSync will return a null.

 ## 4.8 Unit test `getMyProfile` query

+We are going to test that `Query.getMyProfile.request.vtl` executes the template with `$context.identity.username` and turn it into a DDB json structure.

+* Create an AppSync context that contains the username (for `$context.identity.username`).
+* Get the template (file `Query.getMyProfile.request.vtl`).
+* Render the template (using the utility npm packages).

+`npm i -D amplify-velocity-template amplify-appsync-simulator` will help with generating the AppSync context and rendering the `.vtl`  template.

+Check out `__tests__/unit/Query.getMyProfile.request.test.js`.

+> Yan does not recommend to unit test the VTL template, because it straightforward, and in real life things do not go wrong there.
+In most cases we use AppSync to talk to DDB, and we are taking one of the examples from resolver mapping references ([1](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-dynamodb.html), [2](https://docs.aws.amazon.com/appsync/latest/devguide/dynamodb-helpers-in-util-dynamodb.html)).
+Therefore , instead of unit, he recommends to focus on testing e2e.

+## 4.9 E2e test `getMyProfile` query